 German Legislation: The Investment Tax Reform Act (InvStRefG), which requires banks to deduct taxes on fund holdings, if the fund does not distribute any income.

-9.29.2 Notification about events and eligibility
+9.29.2 Notification about events and Entitlement

-All accounts that are notified of eligibility in a tax on non-distributed proceeds event via the Corporate Action Notification [MT564 <> seev.031] message, should be notified of the tax on non-distributed proceeds results via the Corporate Action Movement Preliminary Advice [MT564 – seq.
+All accounts that are notified of entitlement in a tax on non-distributed proceeds event via the Corporate Action Notification [MT564 <> seev.031] message, should be notified of the tax on non-distributed proceeds results via the Corporate Action Movement Preliminary Advice [MT564 – seq.
 D - :22F::ADDB//CAPA <> seev.035] regardless of whether their accounts were affected by the tax on non-distributed proceeds.

 In the US: